30 From 90: My Favorite Films From 1990

 Since the beginning of civilization, there have been people who struggled to make it to the "promised land".
 Haydar and Meryem are a couple who have left behind their home in the hopes of exchanging a "turkey" of a country for a small slice of heaven.
 And even though their trek through a series of heartfelt hardships is a story that ultimately becomes just one out of a million, it is also an inspired tale that, with it's very first step, began as a journey of hope.

-The Hormel meat packing company decides to cut the wages and benefits of it's employees, thus igniting not just the ire of the unions, but also revealing the lack of solidarity between the national and local chapters.
+The Hormel meat packing company decides to cut the wages and benefits of its employees, thus igniting not just the ire of the unions, but also revealing the lack of solidarity between the national and local chapters.

 Thus begins an in depth look into the various inner political maneuvering and compromised negotiations of workers' rights that more often than not, tend to lead to the methodical unraveling and systematic disintegration of the American Dream.